-For the second round, the challenge owners will be Chiesi Group and ULS de Coimbra, leading the next phase of innovation and collaboration.
+For the second round, the challenge owners will be EIT Health InnoStars esteemed partners, Chiesi Group and ULS de Coimbra, leading the next phase of innovation and collaboration.
 Participants will have the opportunity to work closely with them to develop impactful solutions for healthcare challenges.

-Chiesi Group is looking for groundbreaking solutions for their first challenge in Neonatal RespiratoryCare, particularly for Neonatal Respiratory Distress Syndrome (NRDS) and Bronchopulmonary health.
-For their second challenge, they are seeking innovative solutions to enhance prenatal and neonatal care, providing support for both preterm babies and their parents.
+Chiesi Group is looking for groundbreaking solutions for their first challenge in Neonatal RespiratoryCare, particularly for Neonatal Respiratory Distress Syndrome (NRDS) and Bronchopulmonary

 Dysplasia (BPD).
-These are critical challenges in neonatal care, impacting survival and long-term
+These are critical challenges in neonatal care, impacting survival and long-term health.
+For their second challenge, they are seeking innovative solutions to enhance prenatal and neonatal care, providing support for both preterm babies and their parents.